 1. Round Bagasse Plates (With or Without Compartments)

-Still a favorite for food courts and cafeterias, round plates made from sugarcane bagasse come in one-piece or three-compartment styles.
-They’re rigid, grease-resistant, and perfect for hot meals.
-A go-to for quick-service restaurants and event catering.
+Still a favorite for food courts, cafeterias, BBQs, and catering, round plates made from sugarcane bagasse come in one-piece or three-compartment styles.
+They are rigid, grease-resistant, and suitable for many hot meal applications when product specifications support the use case.
+They remain a go-to option for quick-service restaurants and event catering.

 Material: Sugarcane bagasse